 With a slimmer profile and much smaller bezels, the Surface Pro 8 is a much sleeker affair than the 7, and that full 13-inch screen offers plenty more pixels for creatives to play with.
-(Check out the best Microsoft Surface deals if you're in the market for new kit).
+Want to get the best Surface Pro 8 prices around?
+We've got you covered.

 Announced yesterday alongside the new Laptop Studio and Duo 2 phone, the Surface Pro 8 is the most significant design update the device has seen since 2015's Surface Pro 3.
 Rounded edges bring it in line with the Surface Pro X, and the new graphite colour looks great.
 But the most notable update is that screen.